rytilahti/python-miio/docs/discovery.rst

 Now having extract either a backup or a database from the application, the ``miio-extract-tokens`` can be used to extract the tokens from it.

-At the moment extracting tokens from a backup (Android) or from an extracted database (Android, Apple) are supported.
+At the moment extracting tokens from a backup (Android), or from an extracted database (Android, Apple) are supported.

-Encrypted tokens as recently introduced on iOS devices will be automatically decrypted.
+Encrypted tokens as `recently introduced on iOS devices <https://github.com/rytilahti/python-miio/issues/75>`_ will be automatically decrypted.
-For decrypting encrypted Android backups the password has to be given to the command with ``--password <password>``.
+For decrypting Android backups the password has to be provided to the tool with ``--password <password>``.

 *Please feel free to submit pull requests to simplify this procedure!*